MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOEnterpriseAppInsightsReport.md

 | AppPermissions  | The permissions granted to the 3P application.                             |
 | RequestVoulme   | The number of times the 3P application accessed the given SharePoint site. |

 If this cmdlet is executed with both the parameters, i.e. `-ReportId` and `-Action`, and if the value of `-Action` is set as `View`, it will display the same result as described above.
-If the value of `-Action` is set to `Download`, it will download the full report in CSV format to `C:\Users\vmadministrator` directory.
+If the value of `-Action` is set to `Download`, it will download the full report in CSV format to the same path from where the command was run.

 > [!NOTE]
-> All reports adhere to any retention timeline as per Data Access Governance.
+> All reports adhere to any retention timeline as per [Data Access Governance](SharePoint/SharePointOnline/data-access-governance-reports.md).

 ## EXAMPLES